SylviaZiyuZhang/muvera/README.md

 A C++ implementation MUVERA: Multi-Vector Retrieval via Fixed Dimensional Encodings and experiments.

 # Warning
 Due to some issues between `scikib-build-core` and Intel MKL libraries described in the Setup section below, this library is highly unstable and may undergo major dependency/API redesigns.
-Some parameter setting/features (e.g. query clustering, empty bucket handling) described in the paper have not been tested and released yet as a result.
+The Python binding also cannot be installed via pip at the moment.
+As a result, thorough testing with retrieval benchmarks have not been conducted and some parameter setting/features (e.g. query clustering, empty bucket handling) described in the paper have not gone through basic testing and been released yet.
 Please use and refer to at your own discretion.

 # Setup